alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Click the "Download VPN client" link at the top of the page to get the root certificate (`VpnServerRoot.cer`) and VPN configuration file (`VpnSettings.xml`), then follow the [VPN set up instructions](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) using the Windows or Mac sections as appropriate.
 - On Windows you may get a "Windows protected your PC" pop up.
 If so, click `More info -> Run anyway`
 - On Windows do not rename the vpn client as this will break it
 - Note that on OSX double clicking on the root certificate may not result in any pop-up dialogue, but the certificate should still be installed.
 You can view the details of the downloaded certificate by highlighting the certificate file in Finder and pressing the spacebar.
-You can then look for the certificate of the same name in the login KeyChain and view it's details by double clicking the list entry.
+You can then look for the certificate of the same name in the login KeyChain and view its details by double clicking the list entry.
 If the details match the certificate has been successfully installed.

     ![Point-to-site connection](images/deploy_sre/vpn/point_to_site.png)